nick-vyrko/meetup/README.md

 If we were able to get the requested amount of tickets then they are unlocked and unprocessable_entity response is returned

 ### Performance:
-> Implement caching to improve the performance of the application.
-Use Rails' built-in caching mechanisms.

 To get better performance caching is used.
 - We cache the events collection that is returned on `events#index` for 5 minutes.